Orlando Innamorato: Composition and publication

 meaning While I sing, Redemptor God, I see Italy covered in flame and fire.The first two books were published sometime between 1482 and 1483, most likely by Pietro Giovanni di San Lorenzo in Reggio; but all copies were lost.
 It most likely bore the title L'innamoramento de Orlando.
 The third book first appeared in 1495 (Venice: Simone Bevilacqua) under the title El fin del inamoramento de' Orlando.
 The first complete edition was published later in 1495 (Scandiano: Camillo Boiardo).
 Like the editio princeps (first two books), the first complete edition of 1495 has been completely lost.
 The oldest copy which came down to us is the 1487 reedition of the first two books (Venice: Pietro de' Piasi); only one copy exists, kept at the Biblioteca Marciana.
-There is also only one extant copy of the 1495 Venetian edition of the third book, located in Monaco.
+There is also only one extant copy of the 1495 Venetian edition of the third book, located in the Bavarian State Library Munich.
 The oldest complete edition we have is dated 1506 (Venice: Giorgio de' Rusconi); there also remains only one copy, kept at the Marciana.